 Athletics Otago Records Committee.

-assured.
-Performances will only be accepted if they are set at the Olympic Games, Commonwealth Games, World
+always assured.
+Performances will only be accepted if they are set at the Olympic Games, Commonwealth

-Track and Field (Snr and Jnr) Champs, IAAF sanctioned Walk Event or New Zealand Championships.
+Games, World Track and Field (Snr and Jnr) Champs, IAAF sanctioned Walk Event or New Zealand

-16. Otago record standards for Athletes with Disabilities (Para) will be 10% easier than the current New Zealand record for
+16. Otago record standards for Athletes with Disabilities (PARA) will be 10% easier than the current New Zealand

-the classification in question, set at the time the athlete registers with Athletics Otago, unless the Otago Records
+record for the classification in question, set at the time the athlete registers with Athletics Otago, unless the

 Get a copy of the original field sheet along with the signatures of all the officials at the event, Chief of the event and Field Referee.
 Also verification (signature of Technical Manager) as per rule 13 above; that the implement used met the specifications required.
 If the officials are hesitant to recheck the distance ask them to pin the mark and it can be remeasured at the completion of the event.